LF-digitala-kanaler/LFDS/content/components/web/button-and-links/links.md

       ### Link list

       A collection or list of links can be used together with the `nav` class on their parent to gather the links in a list for easy overview.
-Use the `<nav>` html element where the links are a part of the main navigation.
+Use the `<nav>` html element when the links are a part of the main navigation.

       You can also add icons(32px) to links in a link list.